Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Traffic Scenario

 \subsection{Observation Space}

-The ego vehicle can observe its own velocity, $v_{agent}$, and x-coordinate, $x_{agent}$, as well as the relative velocities, $v_{rel}$, and distances, $d_{rel}$, of the surrounding vehicles that are in the front, back, right-front, right-left, back-front and back-left.
+The ego vehicle can observe its own velocity $v_{agent}$, its own lane in one hot representation, a binary variable representing if merging is legal or not, as well as the relative velocities, $v_{rel}$, and distances, $d_{rel}$, of the surrounding vehicles that are in the front, rear, front-left and rear-left.
+If there is no vehicle to be observed in a possible location, $v_{rel}$ is set to $v_{agent}$, and $d_{rel}$ is set to $d_{max}$.